 - SEMrush - With SEMrush, you can see all of the sites linking to your website, and disavow any untrustworthy ones using Google Search Console.

 - Google’s Mobile-Friendly Test - With this tool, you can check whether or not Google considers your site to be “mobile-friendly.”
 From there, you can use a few tactics that Search Engine People use to find the sources of poor mobile performance.

 - HubSpot Reporting - With HubSpot, you can run an audit of your website pages and identify the pages that are getting the most traffic, grade pages by content, design, conversion rate, optimization, and social media.
-They also have a scoring sheet and a rubric you can use to run the audit.

 - Buyer Journey - With your buyer journey, you can run through every stage your customer experiences and ensure you are supporting each one with the pages, copy, and content offers on your site.
-We also have a process for this.

 #1.
 Optimizing Pages For Your Customer